yoyoberenguer/MagicSpriteSheet/README.md

 ```
 1 - blending effect (blend the sprite with a specific color)
-2 - HSV (hue rotation), rotate the color of your sprite
+2 - HSV (hue rotation), rotate the color of your sprites.
+This
+    effect is great to create colorfull animation with different
+    color variation from the same model.
 3 - Bloom, create a bloom effect using a selective bright pass filter, this
     effect will increase the intensity of you explosion sprites
 4 - Create saturarion effect